 Second Technique: Make a Tea Concentrate

-For this brewing method you’ll use a higher tea ratio to water than normal.
+You’ll use a higher tea ratio to water than average for this brewing method.

-To make the concentrate, each gallon of water should use 15-20 teabags.
+To concentrate, each gallon of water should use 15-20 teabags.

 Add the tea concentrate to iced water, increasing the amount for stronger tea.